 Theater 10, 109, 110A, 110B, 111

 - After the auditions, class lists will be posted on the TDPS Callboard.
 If you are accepted into the course, the instructor will give you the Permission Number needed for enrollment and you must then add the course.
-NO ONE will be considered for 10, 109, 110A, 110B or 111 without an audition.
+NO ONE will be considered for these courses without an audition.

 - For the audition, please prepare a one-minute speech from a play, film script, or a selection of prose.
 Memorization of the piece is strongly encouraged for Theater 10 and is required for all other classes.